 A Game Gear and Master System (and SG-1000!) emulator.
-Also has near-perfect compatibility.
+Also has mostly perfect compatibility.

 The SMS doesn't have quite the vertical resolution of the NES, so the screen squashing isn't so bad here.
 But there's also a nifty feature for unscaled mode that can (potentially) keep a game's HUD window visible no matter where you raise or lower the viewport!
 And on the GG side, you can disable the border to (potentially) increase the screen real estate, which actually works quite well depending on the game.

 A music box of 50 chiptune tracks from various artists.
 These songs are all Amiga AHX files created with Hively Tracker.
 All kinds of sounds, from moody to energetic.
 Plus you can watch a bunch of dancing bears as you listen.

 And yes, it does kick off with a killer rendition of the Beverily Hills, 90210 theme song.
 It's worth it for that alone.